The best Amazon device deals this October Prime Day

 When is Amazon Prime Big Deal Days?

-Prime Big Deal Days 2024 is a 48-hour sale starting on Tuesday 8 October and ending at 11.59pm on Wednesday 9 October.
+Prime Big Deal Days 2024 is a 48-hour sale that started on Tuesday 8 October and ends at 11.59pm on Wednesday 9 October.
 Just like Prime Day, you’ll need to be a Prime member to access the deals.
 You can sign up for a 30-day free trial if you haven’t already had one, and start enjoying benefits such as same-day and next-day delivery, early access to deals, Prime Video access, Prime Music access and more.

 What is Amazon Prime Big Deal Days?